celjensen/SegRec/README.md

 # SegRec
-An offline-capable mpbile web app for cyclists to label ride quality (good or avoid) in real time and generate segmented GPX files after the ride.
+An offline-capable mobile web app for cyclists to label ride quality (good or avoid) in real time and generate segmented GPX files after the ride.

 ## What SegRec Does
 SegRec lets cyclists: